-A world heritage site since 1991, Komodo National Park is the home to the legendary Komodo Dragon – and some of the best diving in the world.
-The waters offer an incredible variety of marine habitats and life including critters, sharks, manta rays, dolphin, napoleon wrasse, whales and turtles.
+A World Heritage Site since 1991, Komodo National Park is home to the legendary Komodo dragon and some of the best diving in the world.
+The waters offer an incredible variety of marine life including critters, sharks, manta rays, dolphin, whales and turtles.

-North Sulawesi is home to the beautiful steep coral reef walls of Bunaken Marine Park, attracting divers of all levels due to its high levels of marine biodiversity, warm waters, clear visibility and its pristine walls covered in soft corals and sponges; home to barracuda, napoleon wrasse, moray eels and turtles.
+North Sulawesi is home to the beautiful steep coral reef walls of Bunaken National Marine Park, attracting divers of all levels to its warm waters, clear visibility and pristine walls covered in soft corals and sponges, surrounded by barracuda, moray eels and turtles.

-Head off the main island of Bali and onto the more secluded Nusa Lembongan, Penida and Ceningan for some truly exhilarating drift dives.
-Highlights include manta rays, crystal clear waters, thriving reefs packed with marine life and seasonal migrations of the rare mola mola.
+Away from the main island of Bali are the more secluded gems of Nusa Lembongan, Penida & Ceningan, where you can find some truly exhilarating drift dives.
+Highlights include manta rays, reefs packed with marine life and seasonal migrations of the rare mola mola.

 Ideal for viewing: mola mola, giant frogfish, ornate ghost pipefish, reef manta ray

-Cenderawasih, along with Raja Ampat and Triton Bay, makes up the Bird’s Head Seascape.
-This vast bay has some of healthiest hard coral gardens to be seen, while dramatic vertical walls abound on the outlying atolls.
-Reached only by liveabord, the a has recently shot to fame due to its unique whale shark population.
+Cenderawasih, along with Raja Ampat and Triton Bay, makes up the Bird’s Head Seascape, a vast bay with healthy coral gardens and dramatic vertical walls.
+Reached only by liveaboard, the area has recently shot to fame due to its unique whale shark population.

 Ideal for viewing: whale shark, green turtle, pygmy seahorse, tassled wobbegong shark, spotted eagle ray

-Wakatobi comprises an archipelago of four islands located in south-east Sulawesi.
-Uniquely Wakatobi has fringing reefs, barrier reefs and atolls, ensuring incredible variety and truly fantastic diving.
-The park encompasses stunning coral reefs, white sand beaches and has large numbers of cetaceans.
+Located in southeast Sulawesi, Wakatobi comprises an archipelago of four islands and can be dived from a resort or liveaboard.
+Uniquely, it has fringing reefs, barrier reefs and atolls, ensuring incredible variety and fantastic diving, with large numbers of cetaceans.

 Ideal for viewing: pygmy seahorse, spotted eagle ray, green turtle, giant frogfish, ornate ghost pipefish